thephpleague/tactician-phpstan/README.md

 Traditionally, command buses can obscure static analysis.
 The Tactician PHPStan plugin helps bring stronger type checking by finding missing handler classes, validating handler return types and more.

-See the [full docs](http://tactician.thephpleague.com) or the examples directory to get started.

 ## Install

 Using Composer: